Dr. Ingela Thuné-Boyle

 Clinical Work

 My clinical work has generally centred around the area of illness adjustment; the management of long-term conditions, managing ongoing or chronic pain, dealing with medical trauma or trauma in general, and its effect on health related quality of life.
 For example, many of my clients have been diagnosed with a chronic illness and, for various understandable reasons, have a really hard time with it.
-Others have not been diagnosed with an illness at all but with physical symptoms of no known cause and feel overwhelmed and at a loss in how to deal with it.
-I also work with caregivers of people with chronic and degenerative illnesses who are experiencing caregiver burnout and are in a state of physical, emotional and mental exhaustion.
-In addition, some of my clinical work focuses on the link between childhood adversity and adult chronic illness and the effect of narcissistic/domestic abuse on physical and/or psychological well being.
+Others have not been diagnosed with an illness at all but with physical symptoms of no known cause (including chronic pain) and feel overwhelmed and at a loss in how to deal with it.

 Research, Publications and Teaching Experience